Včelařství v Brazílii: Spolupráce s přírodou na obnově ekosystému

 “He gave us a lot of encouragement.
 Those that had the will to pursue beekeeping as a way to make a living didn’t turn back,” Eusebio explains.

 “Today, I feel happy.
 We are super organised, developed, and a very popular community, and everyone that lives here is happy to belong here.
-It’s a community that is growing everyday,” Eusebio says.
+It’s a community that is growing every day,” Eusebio says.

 At Barro Vermelho, they do things very differently.
 Bee welfare standards are high, and intervention is kept to a minimum.
 The beekeepers rear their own Queens through natural succession, and do not stop the colonies from swarming.
 The Queens are free to follow their natural instinct - wings intact.

 The bees’ welfare is at the centre of everything - even when it comes to collecting honey.
 Anything in the lower hives, where the brood chambers are (and where the Queen lives and lays her eggs), is left for the bees.
 Only surplus honey is collected for human consumption.
-The people never take more than the bees can spare.
+The beekeepers never take more than the bees can spare.

 The Fair Trade organic honey is sold to a collective, Casa Apis, which was founded in 2005 by a beekeeper, Antonio “Sitonho” Dantas, who wanted to make a contribution to the social fabric of the State.
 He decided it was time that beekeepers started working together, instead of against each other.
 Casa Apis is now the umbrella organisation for five large cooperatives in the Picos municipality, representing over 1,000 beekeepers.
 The honey makes its way to North America and Europe, and Lush is one of its customers.